 A student enrolled in all undergraduate coursework toward a degree or diploma must be able to pass the course after three attempts or the student will be academically dismissed.
-Students who are required to take foundational courses (i.e., ENG 099 and MTH 099) are required to successfully complete each course on the first attempt, in order to progress in the program.
-A student who is dismissed for failure to successfully pass a foundational course may reapply for readmission to the University after one year.
+Students who are required to take foundational courses (i.e., ENG 099 MTH 099, MTH 090) are required to successfully complete each course on the first attempt, in order to progress in the program.
+A student who is dismissed for failure to successfully pass a foundational course may reapply for readmission to the University through the Academic Review

+Board.
 Please see the College of Health Science program handbook for specific program policies.